bitforcesrl/e2e-recruiting-test/readme.md

 #Exercise:

+fork the repo and create a branch in your repo called feature/test

 - goto https://www.prada.com/it/it.html, test that the page exist and the main tabs are present
 - navigate to https://www.prada.com/it/it/women/shoes/sneakers.html
   - select the fist product,